Chapter 2: Car Troubles

 “We must do the same Layla” Chokan said softly

-As they hit a secondary foot path that crossed paths with the one they were on Chokan steered them roughly into it.
-He slipped past her daftly as she grabbed at his hand so she wouldn’t loose him in the bushes.
-God help her if she lost herself in these bushes without his protection, she was dead woman walking if she did.
+As they hit a secondary footpath that crossed paths with the one they were on Chokan steered them roughly into it.
+He slipped past her daftly as she grabbed at his hand so she wouldn’t lose him in the bushes.
+God help her if she lost herself in these bushes without his protection, she was a dead woman walking if she did.

-Chokan paused briefly to sniff at the entrance of the cavern then nodded as if satisfied it was safe enough as he plowed forward head long into the darkness.
+Chokan paused briefly to sniff at the entrance of the cavern then nodded as if satisfied it was safe enough as he plowed forward headlong into the darkness.
 He spun around as he grabbed Layla’s waist and heaved her up onto his hips.
 He lunged upward claws distended and dug deep into the rock face.
-Clinging to the cavern ceiling he motioned for Layla to maneuver her way into a laying position between his body and the cavern ceiling.
+Clinging to the cavern ceiling he motioned for Layla to maneuver her way into a lying position between his body and the cavern ceiling.

 “Rest Layla,” Chokan whispered as he dug deeper into the rock face to secure both his weight and hers.

 “Are you going to be able to hold this position for long?”
 She asked, “I mean I ain’t no lightweight you know and you don’t look like it either”